sissbruecker/linkding/docs/Admin.md

 ## Linkding administration page

-To do bulk operations, go to the linkding administration page.
+Go to the linkding administration page.
 You do this by opening the URL http://[ip-address]:9090/admin.

 ## User management